Updated: 06 Feb 2026 · By: Shayne Prinsloo

 Vision

-In clear water, fish pick up silhouettes, flash, and sudden movement.
+In clear water, fish pick up silhouettes, flash and sudden movement.
 Avoid skyline profiles and keep your shadow off feeding lanes.

-- Stay low behind cover (banks, reeds, boulders).
+- Stay low behind cover.

 - Dress in earth tones to reduce contrast.